Mundaka: Etymology

 There is a well-known legend that attributes the name "Mundaka" to the Latin phrase "munda aqua" ('clean water').
 This legend appears in the Chronicle of Biscay written by Lope García de Salazar[es] in the 15th century.
 According to this story, a ship from Scotland carrying a princess who had been banished from her homeland arrived on the coast of Mundaka.
 The Scots called the place "in their Latin language, "Munda aqua", since there they had found a source of very clean water that contrasted with the murky waters of the estuary of Urdaibai.
 This princess would supposedly have a son, Jaun Zuria, and according to legend, Zuria would become the first Lord of Biscay.
 This legend may also explain why Mundaca is ranked as the first among the elizates of Biscay.

 Apart from legends, the etymology of Mundaka is uncertain.
 The first written mention of Mundaka dates from 1070, when it was referred to as "Mondaka" in the writing of Ego Mome Nunnuç placuit in animis meis mitto in Sancti Johannis de Orioli de Aragone uno monasterio in Bickaga (Vizcaga) in locum quae dicitur Mondaka (Mondacha).

 Some have sought a Norse origin for the name, based on the possible presence of a medieval Viking settlement in the area.
 In Danish, "mund" means "mouth", and "haka" means "promontory, cape".
 Mundaka lies precisely at the mouth of the estuary of the Oka river, which flows between Santa Catalina and Laida.

 Others have related the town name to a stock of Basque phonemes with the endings "-aka", "-eka", "-ika", which are especially abundant in Biscay and which can be linked with the Celto-Italic suffix "-aka".
 To some, the origin of the name could be much older and it may be traceable back to an era in which Vizcaya could have been populated by a Celtic people.

 Traditionally, the name was written as the Spanish "Mundaca", but in modern times, it is more commonly written as "Mundaka", which is an adaptation to the modern rules of spelling of the Basque language.
 "Mundaca" is usually regarded as the formal name in Castilian and "Mundaka" in Basque.
 Since 1982, the official name of the municipality has been "Mundaka".
 The new spelling variation was published in Boletín Oficial del Estado (BOE) in 1989.

 The demonym for someone from Mundaka is "mundaqués(a)" in Spanish and "mundakarra" in Basque.

-Another possible theory for the orrigin for the name "Mundaca", is similar to "Munitibar" and "Munditibar", which contains the stem "Munio or Mundio", as in "Muniozguren" and "Munitiz", which refers to a hill or hillock. "-aka" is a suffix referring to a slope, as are "-ika" and "-eka" as well.
+Another possible theory for the origin for the name "Mundaca", is similar to "Munitibar" and "Munditibar", which contains the stem "Munio or Mundio", as in "Muniozguren" and "Munitiz", which refers to a hill or hillock. "-aka" is a suffix referring to a slope, as are "-ika" and "-eka" as well.
 Considering Mundaca's physical geography, the etymology is possible, i.e., on the slope of a hill.